lc00/wiki-experiment/Behavior-Driven-Development-With-Cucumber.md

 * Gherkin and Cucumber are not web-specific- Using different helpers and automation frameworks would work for CLI apps, etc.
 * Cucumber is for customer-facing tests, mocha et al are for developer-facing tests.
 Either tool can be used at any layer of the testing pyramid.
 You can do Given directly on persistence, When on the UI, and Then in the logic layer.
 This requires good decoupling, though.
+* Not every step definition should go through the UI.
+If you have at least one, you can increase speed by hitting the services directly.
+You can tag these scenarios separately.
+Gherkin exposes system behavior to stakeholders, it doesn't dictate what's being tested.

 ### Product Workflow